Does creatine make you gain weight

 1. Duration and dosage of supplementation

 Weight gain depends on creatine supplementation duration and dose.
 Most creatine supplementation programs include loading and maintenance phases.
-Users take extra Creatine for 5-7 days during loading, which might accelerate water weight gain.
+Users take extra creatine for 5-7 days during loading, which might accelerate water weight gain.
 A lower daily dosage maintains muscle creatine levels without water retention in the maintenance phase.
-To obtain benefits and reduce adverse effects, follow dose instructions.
+To get benefits and reduce adverse effects, follow dose instructions.

 Benefits of Creatine Supplementation